linville/gray16lib/README.md

 Todo
 ====
+* Add more algorithms.
-* Add an image histogram to Gray16Demo
+* Add more examples.

 Additional Reading